Dee, Peter, and Vrai check-in on the Winter 2019 season!

-VRAI: Yeah, like talking about Promised Neverland there’s a whole core level of issues of caricatured character design and certain racialized character traits that she was given.
-And we’ve linked Jackson P Brown’s article before in the three episode review, which you all should definitely read, but in a difference in…
+VRAI: Yeah, like talking about Promised Neverland, there’s a whole core level of issues of caricatured character design and certain racialized character traits that she was given.
+And we’ve linked Jackson P. Brown’s article before in the three0episode review, which you all should definitely read, but in addition…

-DEE: We’ll, we get in the podcast post as well, we’ll link it again.
-It’s worth reading
+DEE: [crosstalk] We’ll get it in the podcast post as well; we’ll link it again.
+It’s worth reading.

-VRAI: Like… But in addition to that, I feel like they have made so many bad decisions with Krone like, first you have the doll, which makes her look like it’s not just that she wants to be a mom, it’s like that the way she treats that doll is like they’re trying hard to imply that she would specifically be a bad mom.
+VRAI: But in addition to that, I feel like they have made so many bad decisions with Krone.
+Like, first you have the doll, which makes her look like it’s not just that she wants to be a mom.
+The way she treats that doll is like they’re trying hard to imply that she would specifically be a bad mom.

 VRAI: Which is not a present thing in the manga at all.

-PETER: so I was you who brought up the plausible good reason for having the doll.
+PETER: So was it you who brought up the plausible good reason for having the doll?

 PETER: Oh yeah, yeah, yeah, yeah.
 Damn.